Beware Of Tax-Time Scams

 - Write on the check/money order: Payment of Erroneous Refund, the tax period for which the refund was issued, and your taxpayer identification number

 - Include a brief description as to why you are returning the refund

-The second scam involves scammers calling consumers pretending to be IRS or collection agents.
-They call demanding immediate payment for a supposed tax bill and usually ask for a specific payment method such as prepaid debit cards, gift cards, or wire transfer.
+This involves scammers calling consumers pretending to be IRS or collection agents.
+They call demanding immediate payment for a supposed tax bill and usually ask for a specific payment method, such as prepaid debit cards, gift cards, or wire transfer.

-They’re also sending emails to personal and business accounts appearing to be the IRS.
+They’re also sending emails to personal and business accounts claiming to be the IRS.
 The email will ask you to click an attachment or link and then will install malicious software.

 It’s important to remember that the IRS does not initiate contact with taxpayers via email, text, or social media.
-They will also not call to demand immediate payment.
-They will also not threaten to bring in police or other law-enforcement to have you arrested.
-Here are more tips to know if it’s really the IRS.
+They also won’t call to demand immediate payment, or threaten to bring in police or other law enforcement to have you arrested.

-If you think you are a victim of tax-related identity theft or scam, click here for more recommendations and steps to take from the IRS.
+If you think you are a victim of tax-related identity theft, click here for tips from the IRS on determining if it’s really them, recommendations, and steps to take.

 Keeping your personal and account information safe can be challenging.
 Use our tools and tips to help protect yourself from fraud and identity theft.